DeanJ29/digital-portfolio/README.md

 ## CV Submission
 https://github.com/DeanJ29/CV.git

 For personal privacy conserns my CV has been made private.
-If you have any interest of knowing more about me feel free to contact me via emaail: DeanSchool29@gmail.com
+If you have any interest of knowing more about me feel free to contact me via email: DeanSchool29@gmail.com